The True Cost of Free Digital Signage Software

 Large outdoor digital billboard displaying a Windows blue screen error, highlighting potential technical issues in free digital signage networks

-Welcome to the real cost of free.
+Welcome to the real cost of free software.

 Look, I’m not here to knock free digital signage solutions just for the fun of it.
 I’ve recommended them.
 I’ve used them.
 Sometimes they’re exactly what a client needs.
 But you deserve the full picture before you hang your digital strategy on a platform that only works until it doesn’t.